 It is generally an overuse injury predominantly in adolescent athletes.
 It is most common in sports such as Cricket (bowlers) and gymnastics due to the constant hyperextension that the back is exposed to.

 Signs & Symptoms

 - Spinal stiffness

 - Spondylolosis and Spondylolisthesis may be present without any symptoms

 What can we do about it?

 The therapist’s at Elite Spinal Physiotherapy will assess you to identify how the spondylolysis is affecting you.
-They will also be able to refer you to the appropriate specialist if required.
+They will also be able to refer you to the appropriate expert if required.